accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 <blockquote>

-The method for controlling moving or flashing content must allow the user to interact with the rest of the page.
+The method used to control moving or blinking content must allow the user to interact with the rest of the page.

-Thus, the fact that the animation stops when the user moves the mouse pointer or keyboard focus to the underlying component (and resumes as soon as the user moves the mouse pointer or keyboard focus elsewhere on the page) would not be considered a "mechanism for controlling moving or flashing content", as this would render the page unusable during that time.
+Therefore, the fact that the animation stops when the user moves the mouse pointer or the keyboard focus to the underlying component (and resumes as soon as the user moves the mouse pointer or the keyboard focus elsewhere on the page) would not be considered a ‘mechanism for controlling moving or flashing content’, as the page would become unusable during that time.

-Consequently, stopping or pausing via an event triggered only when focused or during mouseover does not satisfy the criterion.
+Consequently, stopping or pausing via an event triggered only on focus or mouseover does not satisfy the criterion.

 </blockquote>